MHNassar/youtube_crawling/README.md

 > 3 main modules . module allows you to logically organize your Python code .
 Grouping related code into a module makes the code easier to understand and use .

+* config.py include database configurations and imported Modules
-* main Start to program
+* main.py Start to program
-* helpFunctions include functions help us work on videos (playlist / channels )
+* helpFunctions.py include functions help us work on videos (playlist / channels )
-* databaseFunctions include functions help us work on database  connect and insert data
+* databaseFunctions.py include functions help us work on database  connect and insert data

 ### Prerequisites